inasafe/inasafe-doc/docs/source/developer-docs/realtime.rst

 facilitated.

 .. note:: This work was funded by the Australia-Indonesia Facility for Disaster
-          Reduction, Geoscience Australia and the GFDRR.
+          Reduction, Geoscience Australia and the World Bank-GFDRR.
 We thank you for your support.

 Historical Note